 How To Make Pasta Salad

-So consider this a starting point.
+So consider this pasta salad recipe just a starting point.
 Like a diving board into a sea of possiblities.
 Sorry, I should say “pastabilities”.
 Ooh.
 Sorry again.

 Ingredients